ALCTS seeking 2014 innovation awards nominations

-CHICAGO — Nominations are being accepted for the 2013 Association for Library Collections & Technical Services (ALCTS) awards for innovation and collaboration.
-ALCTS presents two awards to honor individuals and groups whose work represents the finest achievements and leadership in collaboration and innovation.
+CHICAGO — Nominations are being accepted for the 2014 Association for Library Collections & Technical Services (ALCTS) awards for innovation and collaboration.
+ALCTS presents two awards to honor individuals and/or groups whose work represents the finest achievements and leadership in collaboration and innovation.

 If you are interested in nominating a candidate for either of the awards, contact the chair of that award jury.
 The deadline for nominations and supporting materials is Dec.
 1.

-The Collection Management Section (CMS) presents the Coutts Award for Innovation in Electronic Resources Management, which recognizes significant and innovative contributions to electronic collections management and development practice.
-The award consists of a citation and $2,000 generously donated by Coutts Information Services.
+The Collection Management Section (CMS) presents the Ingram Coutts Award for Innovation in Electronic Resources Management, which recognizes significant and innovative contributions to electronic collections management and development practice.
+The award consists of a citation and $2,000 generously donated by Ingram Information Services.

 Criteria for selection of the winner will be determined by the person’s achievements, including but not limited to: